-There are ways to make money with Amazon, but being a reviewer means you skip getting the money altogether and go straight for what you would have bought anyway.
+There are several ways to make money with Amazon, but being a reviewer means you skip getting the money and go straight for what you would have bought anyway.

-Want to know how to become an Amazon reviewer?e
+Want to know how to become an Amazon reviewer?

 Well, then you’re in luck because I went searching for some concrete answers to find out what it takes to start reviewing Amazon products for free hauls.